Tillie Paul: Personal life and legacy

 In 1882, Tillie Kinnon married Louis Francis Paul, with whom she had three sons.
-In 1887, Tille was widowed.
-In 1905, Tillied married again to William Tamaree, with whom she had three daughters.
+In 1887, Tillie was widowed.
+In 1905, Tillie married again to William Tamaree, with whom she had three daughters.
 In 1924, Tillie's son, William became the first Alaska Native elected to the territorial legislature.
 In 1952, Tillie Paul died at a hospital in Wrangell, age 90.

 In 1979, an infirmary building on the campus of Sheldon Jackson College was named for Tillie Paul.
 In 1997, her daughter-in-law, Frances Lackey Paul, published a children's book, Kahtahah, based on her mother-in-law's early life.
 In 2001, the Sheldon Jackson School was designated a National Historic Landmark.

 In 2015, Tillie Paul's great-granddaughter, Debra O'Gara, was named Tribal Court Presiding Judge by the Central Council of the Tlingit and Haida Indian Tribes of Alaska.

 In 2020, Tillie's civil rights work and the charges brought against her in 1922 for “inducing an Indian not entitled to vote to vote at an election” were featured in the Alaska State Museum Exhibit, Alaska's Suffrage Stars.